Practice monopartite projections

 Introduction

-Now that you understand what monopartite graphs are, it’s time to practice creating different types of monopartite projections.
+Now that you understand the difference between graph structure and graph labels, it’s time to practice creating true monopartite projections.

-In this lesson, you’ll work with the Movies dataset to create various monopartite projections that reveal different network structures within the same data.
+In this lesson, you’ll work with the Movies dataset to create various monopartite projections—transforming bipartite and multipartite structures into single-type networks that reveal different patterns within the same data.

 By the end of this lesson, you will be able to: